andreibogdanflorea/Basketball-Shot-Assistant/README.md

 # Free-Throw-Assistant
-A program that computes the optimal Free Throw motion parameters for a basketball player.
+Computes the optimal Free Throw motion parameters for a basketball player.